Can I Be Arrested for DUI on a Private Road in Nevada?

 However, given how extensive the definitions of “highway” and “public premises” are in Nevada, the odds are that if you drive drunk or drugged in Nevada on what you think is private property, you might nevertheless be charged with a Nevada DUI.

 If you or someone you know has been arrested for DUI in Las Vegas or elsewhere in Nevada, we invite you to contact us for a free consultation.

 Our caring Las, Vegas Nevada DUI defenses lawyers know the best defenses to a Nevada DUI.
 We understand the problems with Nevada DUI chemical tests and how to challenge the results.

 Most of all, we know how to negotiate plea bargains to get your Nevada DUI charges reduced or dismissed.
 And if what you need is help, we’ll work to get you that.

-We also have a proven track record of success helping clients keep their driver’s licenses at Nevada DMV license suspension hearings.
+We also have a proven track record of success in helping clients keep their driver’s licenses at Nevada DMV license suspension hearings.

 To learn about DUI laws in California, please see our article: California DUI Penalties, Punishment and Sentencing.

 - NRS 484A.240.